TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AccessingSiteConfiguration.rst

 -   :php:`getAttribute()`: returns a specific configuration attribute (root level configuration only)

-Additionally, it provides methods for accessing related objects (languages / errorHandling):
+Additionally, the site object provides methods for accessing related objects (languages / errorHandling):

 -   :php:`getErrorHandler()`: returns a :php:`PageErrorHandler` according to the
     site configuration